lnis-uofu/OpenFPGA/docs/source/manual/file_formats/file_formats_gsb_xml.rst

 .. option:: index="<IPIN_INDEX>"

-   The index of the IPIN on the grid.
-This is similar to the ptc number of the IPIN.
+   The index of the IPIN in the RRGSB datastrcuture.

 .. option:: mux_size="<MUX_SIZE>"